yetanotherbhai/target.en/help/c_seting_up_target/c_implementing_target/t_mbox_download/c_call-Responses-library-version.md

 If you are using [!DNL  mbox.js] version 57 in this scenario, everything works as it does if there is no visitor ID implementation, as described in the previous scenario.
 Beginning with [!DNL  mbox.js] version 58, the [!DNL  Experience Cloud Visitor ID] service returns with a visitor ID before [!DNL  Target] calls are made.
 This ensures that audience data shared through the Profiles and Audiences core service are available for the first [!DNL  Target] call in the visitor's session.
-To avoid flickering of default content before test content returns, [!DNL  Target] hides the ` &amp;lt;BODY&amp;gt;` until the visitor ID service returns.
+To avoid flickering of default content before test content returns, [!DNL  Target] hides the ` <BODY>` until the visitor ID service returns.
 In version 58, ` display:none` is used to hide the page.
 This creates some problems with responsive sites, so beginning with version 59, ` opacity:0` is used to hide the content.